webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/sailed-beneath-the-jolly-roger.md

+---
+aliases:
----,aliases:,- sailed beneath the jolly roger,tags:,- Compendium/CSRD/en/Foci,---
+- sailed beneath the jolly roger
+tags:
+- Compendium/CSRD/en/Foci
+---

 You sailed with a crew of dread pirates, but you've decided to end your days as a pirate and join some other cause.
 The question is, will your past let you go so easily?
  ### Intrusion